 That Quaint Egyptian Glide, 1920, lyrics by Clifton, music by Marhab.
 To judge from the extant examples of music sheets from the period, 1920 seems to have been a high point in the production of "orientalist" compositions.

-Old King Tut was a Wise Old Nut, 1923, lyrics by Lewis, music by Denni, is one of two different compositions on the "King Tut" theme generated by the discovery of the tomb in 1922.
+Old King Tut was a Wise Old Nut, 1923, lyrics by Lewis, music by Denni, is one of several different compositions on the "King Tut" theme generated by the discovery of the tomb in 1922.
 Neither of them have anything to do with the historical figure.

 Cleopatra had a Jazz Band, 1917, Lyrics by Morgan and Coogan, music by Coogan.
 There is a performance of the song on You Tube.